Casselloj/Casselloj.github.io/README.md

 ### 3. Database Management
 **Project:** Animal Shelter Database (CS 340)

-The Animal Shelter Database was originally a Python script from CS 340 that allowed for basic CRUD operations within a MongoDB environment.
+The Animal Shelter Database was originally a Python script from CS 340 that allowed for basic CRUD operations within a MongoDB environment for a client named Grazioso Salvare.
 I selected this project because it provided the best opportunity to showcase a security-first mindset while expanding a local tool into a full-stack web service.
 The enhancement involved building a RESTful Web API using the Flask framework.
-This allows external stakeholders to interact with the shelter data through standard HTTP methods like GET and POST, greatly increasing the utility of the database for organizational decision-making.
+This allows external stakeholders to interact with the shelter data through standard HTTP methods like GET and POST, greatly increasing the utility and accessibility of the database for organizational decision-making over a network.

-The most important part of this enhancement was the implementation of a security validation layer.
-By sanitizing all incoming data, I addressed potential vulnerabilities such as NoSQL injection and ensured the privacy of the resources.
+The most important part of this enhancement was the implementation of a rigorous security validation layer.
+By sanitizing all incoming JSON requests and checking for missing or negative values, I addressed potential vulnerabilities and ensured the privacy of the database resources.
 This aligns directly with Course Outcome 5, which emphasizes developing a security mindset to mitigate design flaws.
-Incorporating these advanced database concepts and security standards demonstrates my growth as a developer who can deliver secure and valuable computer solutions for real-world scenarios.
+Incorporating these advanced database concepts and security standards demonstrates my growth as a developer who can deliver secure and innovative computer solutions that follow industry-standard practices.

 | Resource | Access Link |
 | :--- | :--- |